 Love is messy work.
 It requires perseverance.
 Knowing someone intimately reveals some ugliness.
 If you fail to engage in the mess, fail to get in the pit with that person and love them through it, then love can become bitterness.
 Love requires us to do hard things.
 It’s the hard things that lead to beauty.

 This twentieth anniversary, instead of heading to Hawaii, we’re keeping it simple.
 We’ll look through old photos and watch our wedding video.
 Hopefully we will also eat cake!
 We will listen to music from the ’90s and talk of God’s goodness.
 There is so much mess to remember, but also so much joy.
 We are learning that sorrow and joy are always mingled together and that love is always a choice, never just a feeling.
 Either of us could have walked out at any time.
 I am so thankful and overwhelmed with humility that we did not.

 Whatever relationship is a struggle right now, whether it’s with your spouse, your child, a parent, or a dear friend—don’t give up.
 Stay in the mess, and keep digging until you get to the other side.
 Celebrate hard during the times of joy and stay close during the times of sorrow.
 Jesus gave us a great example of this.
 He knew we would betray him; he knew we would sin and break his heart, but he always stays and he always works on our behalf.
 Let his love be the arms that keep you in the mess and brings beauty from it.

 Gina Grizzle is a wife, mama, and aspiring writer who has a passion to share her life with other women in order to encourage them to be the best they can for the kingdom.
 At home in East Tennessee, Gina loves to fluff her nest, squeeze her sweet kids, and read books.
 She blogs at ginagrizzle.blogspot.com.

-Photograph © Bethany Beams, used with permission
+Photograph © Hannah Busing, used with permission